List of Drag Race contestants: International seasons

 † indicates that the contestant is deceased.

 Canada's Drag Race

 Canada's Drag Race premiered in 2020.
-It has crowned five winners: Priyanka, Icesis Couture, Gisèle Lullaby, Venus, and The Virgo Queen.
+It has crowned six winners: Priyanka, Icesis Couture, Gisèle Lullaby, Venus, The Virgo Queen, and Van Goth.

 Canada's Drag Race: Canada vs. the World

 Canada's Drag Race: Canada vs. the World premiered in November 2022.
 It is the second season, following UK vs. the World, to feature returning contestants from across the international installments of the franchise.
 The first season is the fourth, following The Switch 2, All Stars 3 and All Stars 7, to feature a previous Drag Race winner competing again.

 Along with contestants from the Canadian edition, it also features competitors from the American, British, Down Under, and French franchises.
 It has crowned two winners: Ra'Jah O'Hara and Lemon.